 NOTE: Use care when cleaning the filter element.
 The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
-Washing the element in water or cleaning solution is not recommended.
+Washing the paper element in water or cleaning solution is not recommended.
 Do not try to clean the element with compressed air.
+Do not oil the paper element.
 Remember, replacing a filter is less expensive than replacing a dusted engine.

 - 4. Use a bright light inside the filter element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
 Replace filter element if dirty or damaged. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
 Replace the filter if any cracks, tears, or other damage to the sealing surface are noted. - Without removing, visually inspect the condition of the safety filter for damage or holes.
-The safety filter should only be removed for replacement YEARLY (or when dirty or damaged). - IMPORTANT: Prior to removing the safety filter, make sure the inside surface of the air cleaner canister is clean.
-This will minimize the risk of dirt entering the outlet tube which can cause premature engine wear. - 7.
-After removing the safety filter, use a clean, damp cloth and wipe the interior of the air cleaner canister clean.
-Use special care to clean both the inside and outside surfaces of the outlet tube.
+The safety filter should only be removed for yearly replacement (or when dirty or damaged).

+IMPORTANT: Prior to removing the safety filter, make sure the inside surface of the air cleaner canister is clean.
+This will minimize the risk of dirt entering the outlet tube which can cause premature engine wear.